 An annual action plan for procurement will be produced.
 This will set out the key work areas and provide a set of measurable targets for the coming year.
 Progress against those key work areas is monitored regularly in conjunction with the Essex Procurement Hub.
-The action plan for 2015/16 is attached at Appendix 2.
+The current action plan is attached at Appendix 2.